KIRANyadav999/NM_TASK/README.md

 8. Scale: Expand Usage and Reach
 As the chatbot proves its value, consider expanding its availability to a broader user base and across additional platforms.
 Prepare for scalability by optimizing infrastructure and resources to handle increased user interactions.
-By following this design thinking framework, you can create a chatbot deployment strategy that prioritizes user needs, aligns with business objectives, and continuously evolves to deliver a valuable and satisfying user experience.
+By following this design thinking framework, we can create a chatbot deployment strategy that prioritizes user needs, aligns with business objectives, and continuously evolves to deliver a valuable and satisfying user experience.